-Thus in my article “Onboarding in augmented reality mobile application” I tried to cover the essential steps and clarify on what to focus and what to avoid.
-I hope that it made at least single app more user-friendly.
+Thus in my article “Onboarding in augmented reality mobile application” I tried to cover the essential steps and clarify what to focus and what to avoid.
+I hope that it made at least a single app more user-friendly.

 After some time Apple and Google released own guidelines for AR apps.
 Although they are beneficial, they still left blind spots.
 I do recommend to have a look if you didn’t have a chance to learn them.